natalieagus/50002/docs/Labs/lab3-part1.md

 ### Implementation Tips

 {: .warning}
 Remember that you are **NOT** allowed to use Lucid's math operator, such as `out = a+b` or `out = a-b` to implement the adder unit.
 Please follow the implementation of the schematic above.
 This is part of the requirements of your 1D project.
+You can however to use these operator for **indexing**.

 **for-loops**